cado-security/product-help/docs/cado/discovery-import/data-types/memory.md

 sidebar_position: 3
 ---

-# How to Collect Process Memory with Cado
+# How to Collect Process Memory with / Forensic Acquisition and Investigation

-You can perform a memory acquisition of a Windows or Linux system using Cado Host by navigating to **Import > Cado Host** within the platform and running the pre-generated script on the host device.
+You can perform a memory acquisition of a Windows or Linux system using Cado Host by navigating to **Import > / Forensic Acquisition and Investigation Host** within the platform and running the pre-generated script on the host device.
 For detailed instructions, see [here](https://docs.cadosecurity.com/cado-host/deploy).
 Note that process memory collection is not currently supported on macOS.

 ### Enabling Memory Collection

-In the console and within Cado Host, make sure to enable the options to collect memory.
+In the console and within Host, make sure to enable the options to collect memory.
 You can also optionally enable **Extended Memory Collection** to capture larger process memory files, particularly useful on Windows systems, although this can slow down the collection process.

 ![Enable Memory](/img/enable-memory.png)

-Cado collects memory from individual processes as `.mem` files, which can be found in the "process_dumps" folder.
-This method provides more reliable analysis compared to older versions, using the Cado-branded open-source tool [varc](https://github.com/cado-security/varc).
+/ Forensic Acquisition and Investigation collects memory from individual processes as `.mem` files, which can be found in the "process_dumps" folder.
+This method provides more reliable analysis compared to older versions, using the / Forensic Acquisition and Investigation branded open-source tool [varc](https://github.com/cado-security/varc).

 ## Acquiring Memory from AWS EC2